 Continue to add loops of ribbon between the squares as desired.

-Now fold the top square onto the center square with right sides together and sew.
+Now on this large baby block rattle sewing tutorial, fold the top square onto the center square with right sides together and sew.

-Your cross layout of squares should all be sewn together now.
+Your cross layout of squares for the large baby block rattle should all be sewn together now.

 Fold the remaining square over the top of the block and clip it in place.